Machu Picchu: Inti Mach'ay and the Royal Feast of the Sun

-In 2006, Yale returned some pieces but kept the rest, claiming this was supported by federal case law of Peruvian antiquities.
-In 2007, Peru and Yale had agreed on a joint traveling exhibition and construction of a new museum and research center in Cusco advised by Yale.
-Yale acknowledged Peru's title to all the objects, but would share rights with Peru in the research collection, part of which would remain at Yale for continuing study.
-In November 2010, Yale agreed to return the disputed artifacts.
-The third and final batch of artifacts was delivered in November 2012.
-The artifacts are permanently exhibited at the Museo Machu Picchu, La Casa Concha ("The Shell House"), close to Cusco's colonial center.
-Owned by the National University of San Antonio Abad del Cusco, La Casa Concha also features a study area for local and foreign students.
+Temple of the Three Windows

+The Temple of the Three Windows stands on the eastern side of the Plaza Sagrada, a 16 m × 16 m terrace at the heart of Machu Picchu's urban sector.
+Its single trapezoidal wall is constructed of large, finely worked white granite blocks whose joints display helical planes unique in the site's masonry.

+This wall contains three oversized trapezoidal openings—dintels and jambs each carved from single stones—flanked by two smaller niches.
+Four terraces at the base of the wall retain the platform on its exterior face.

+From within the temple one can observe both sunrise and sunset across the ruins and surrounding mountains.
+Evidence suggests it was originally roofed by a three‑wall timber truss system resting on wooden beams and pilasters set into side pockets in the masonry.

+During his 1911 visit, Hiram Bingham recorded a charcoal inscription on the central window reading "Lizárraga 1902", left by Agustín Lizárraga.
+The graffiti appears in Bingham's early photographs, published in The Geographical Journal (December 1911) and National Geographic Magazine (April 1912), indicating prior local knowledge and clearing of the site.

 Construction

-The central buildings use the classical Inca architectural style of polished dry-stone walls of regular shape.
-The Incas were masters of this technique, called ashlar, in which blocks of stone are cut to fit together tightly without mortar.
+The central buildings of Machu Picchu are built in classical Inca dry masonry, with large blocks precisely shaped through quarrying, stone-cutting, and stone-dressing, then fitted together without mortar.

-The site itself may have been intentionally built on fault lines to afford better drainage and a ready supply of fractured stone.
-"Machu Picchu clearly shows us that the Incan civilization was an empire of fractured rocks".
+The site may have been intentionally built on fault lines to provide natural drainage and a source of fractured stone for construction.
+According to geologist Rualdo Menegat, Machu Picchu "shows us that the Incan civilization was an empire of fractured rocks."

 The section of the mountain where Machu Picchu was built provided various challenges that the Incas solved with local materials.
-One issue was the seismic activity due to two fault lines.
-It made mortar and similar building methods nearly useless.
-Instead, the Inca mined stones from the quarry at the site, lined them up and shaped them to fit together perfectly, stabilizing the structures.
-Inca walls have many stabilizing features: doors and windows are trapezoidal, narrowing from bottom to top; corners usually are rounded; inside corners often incline slightly into the rooms, and outside corners were often tied together by "L"-shaped blocks; walls are offset slightly from row to row rather than rising straight from bottom to top.
+One issue was the seismic activity due to two fault lines which made mortar and similar building methods nearly useless.
+Instead, the Inca mined stones from some quarries at the site, including one recently discovered using remote sensing techniques, which was probably located in the catchment area between the Hurin and Hanan before it was covered over to create the current Plaza Principal.
+Once mined, the Inca lined the granite stones up and shaped them to fit together perfectly, stabilizing the structures.
+Inca walls have many stabilizing features: doors and windows are trapezoidal, narrowing from bottom to top; corners usually are rounded; inside corners often incline slightly into the rooms, and outside corners were often tied together by L-shaped blocks; walls are offset slightly from row to row rather than rising straight from bottom to top.

-Heavy rainfall required terraces and stone chips to drain rain water and prevent mudslides, landslides, erosion, and flooding.
+Heavy rainfall required terraces to drain rain water and prevent mudslides, landslides, erosion, and flooding.
 Terraces were layered with stone chips, sand, dirt, and topsoil, to absorb water and prevent it from running down the mountain.
 Similar layering protected the large city center from flooding.
 Multiple canals and reserves throughout the city provided water that could be supplied to the terraces for irrigation and to prevent erosion and flooding.